ShaguftaVarsi/ECI-EtherCAT-Installation/Get Access to ECI.md

 ### Download ECI Release Archive

 1. Click the “Review License Agreement” button to review and accept the license agreement.
 2. Select one of the Release-#.# buttons.
-Then, select either Debian ## or Ubuntu ##.## LTS as the Target System OS.
+Then, select Ubuntu ##.## LTS as the Target System OS.
 After selecting the Version and Target System OS, you will see a box with a link.
 This is a direct link to the ECI release archive.
 3. Copy the link and paste it in your web browser.
 The ECI release archive should begin to download.